maloleyr/grrcon-2024/README.md

   - Bluemira and Eclypsium seem like cool products to check out.
   - The craft beer on Thursday was exceptionally tasty.
   - Seeing friends!!!
 I think that is the best part of going to any convention/conference.
 Meeting up with peers and just checking in.
+  - The room audio and microphones were terrible this year.
+Presenters either had no clue how to use mics or the staff did not.

 Am I looking forward to next year?
 Duh.
 Tickets go on sale in the spring so get ready!